milesp8428/sep10-freedom-project/prep/content.md

 Topic: **Architecture**

 ## Overview/Introduction/Context
-This is the content that I will put in my website about architecture.
-There is existing technology in part A and there is ideas that I came up with in part B that I thoughot would be useful for an archetect.
+This is the content that I will put on my website about architecture.
+There is existing technology in part A, and there are ideas that I came up with in part B that I thought would be useful for an architect.

 ## Part A: existing technology
 * Morpholio Trace - Sketch CAD</br>